I want to create a room with a cathedral ceiling. How do I do this?

 Open an existing Chief Architect plan in which you would like to create a cathedral ceiling.

-Click the Select Objects arrow tool, then click in an empty space of a room to select it.
+Click the Select Objects tool, then click in an empty space of a room to select it.

 Note: In order for this method to work, the selected room must have a roof built directly above it, rather than a living space on the floor above.